dathanb/mars-clock/journal.md

 handle composition of functions, and just all around better IMO.

 OK, done with that.
-Feels a lot cleaner now, because all those calculations build on each other, so putting them all into the `MarsCalendar` constructor makes for a lot more cohesive code than pulling them into separate functions.
+Feels a lot cleaner now, because all those calculations build on each other, so putting them all into the `MarsTime` constructor makes for a lot more cohesive code than pulling them into separate functions.

 OK, now time to go back to the paper and take notes.
 If we have MTC, how do we get LST?